Investing / Trading

 Limitations of PCRs

 Limitations-of-PCRs A non-averaged Put/Call Ratio is often very volatile, providing many false signals or ill-timed signals.
 Using an averaged Put/Call Ratio can help filter a number of these signals; the disadvantage to averaging is that trade signals occur later within the move.
 The acute levels are never fixed either.
-Traders got to check out the Put/Call chart and detect which excessive levels caused reversals within the past.
+Traders have to check out the Put/Call chart and detect which excessive levels caused reversals within the past.
 Further, traders need to trust that that level will produce an equivalent end in the longer term.
 Using the entire Put/Call Ratio is going to be most straightforward for several traders.
 Still, if using the Equity or Index Put/Call Ratio independently, traders got to remember inherent biases and adjust their extreme levels accordingly.

 Conclusion